palantir/atlasdb/docs/source/miscellaneous/doc/adr/0018-allow-for-value-caching-with-lock-watches.md

-We currently only expose full table lock watches to users because these are in many cases sufficient, and are also less prone to error; for various reasons, lock watches work effectively for cells that are not updated frequently, but are extremely sensitive to an accidental inclusion of a cell that is, and exposing a more complex and expressive API would allow users to shoot themselves in the foot easily.
+We currently only expose full table lock watches to users because these are in many cases sufficient, and are also less prone to error; for various reasons, lock watches work effectively for cells that are not updated frequently, but are extremely sensitive to an accidental inclusion of a cell that is, and exposing a more complex and expressive API would allow users to shoot themselves in the foot easily: for example, if a user was to enable lock watches on a row prefix `foo` without realising that a specific row with this prefix, say `food`, was actually updated very frequently, this would cause _all_ Lock Watch caching to become much less effective.

 #### Lock Event Log